 Near-average protein.
 Near-average fat.
 And above-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effects of the corn gluten meal and brewers dried yeast, this looks like the profile of a kibble containing a below average amount of meat.
+When you consider the protein-boosting effect of the corn gluten meal and dried yeast, this looks like the profile of a kibble containing a modest amount of meat.

-Royal Canin Veterinary Diet Gastrointestinal is a plant-based kibble using a below average amount of chicken meal as its main source of animal protein.
+Royal Canin Veterinary Diets Gastrointestinal is a plant-based dry dog food using a modest amount of chicken by-product meal as its main source of animal protein.